kunal659/healthcareapplication/README.md

 # Healthcare Assistant

 Healthcare Assistant is a feature-rich, frontend-only web application that demonstrates a wide range of functionalities, from secure user authentication to advanced AI-powered data interaction.
-It serves as a comprehensive showcase of modern web development practices, using a mock backend powered by browser `localStorage` to provide a complete, interactive user experience without requiring a server.
+It serves as a comprehensive showcase of modern web development practices, using an in-browser **SQLite** database via `sql.js` (WebAssembly) to provide a complete, interactive user experience without requiring a server.

 ## Features